The List

 6 Aug 2026 - 31 Aug 2026

 TeatroE ETS Puttana is a work that questions the boundary between body and commodity, between desire and power.
 In a society that normalises consumption, the buying and selling of bodies follows the same rules as any other market: I pay, therefore I can.
 A single actress gives voice to five characters, through music and words, to tell an uncomfortable and cruel story.
-Will you be the one be who casts the first stone?
+Will you be the one who casts the first stone?
 Nudity, Strong language/swearing

 LANDSFRAU